No headlines found.

 Sprott Lithium Miners ETF trades on the NASDAQ stock market under the symbol LITP.

-LITP has a market cap of $14.90 million.
-This is considered a Sub-Micro Cap stock.
+LITP has a market cap of $67.28 million.
+This is considered a Micro Cap stock.

-LITP has underperformed the market in the last year with a return of -28.5%, while SPY returned +11.6%.
-This shows that you would have done better investing in the overall market (through SPY) over the last year than in LITP shares.
-However, LITP has outperformed the market in the last 3 month and 2 week periods, returning -2.2% and +12.1%, while SPY returned -2.9% and -1.7%, respectively.
-This indicates LITP has been having a stronger performance recently.
+LITP has outperformed the market in the last year with a price return of +234.2% while the SPY ETF gained +31.6%.
+LITP has also outperformed the stock market ETF in the last 3 month and 2 week periods returning +35.3% and +8.1%, respectively, while the SPY returned +4.7% and +3.0%, respectively.